rakshitjore/rakshitjore/README.md

 ### Hi there 👋, I'm Rakshit
 #### Data Analyst | Python
-I'm Rakshit ,a Data Analyst by profession and Engineer by Education.
+I'm Rakshit ,A Data Analyst by profession and Engineer by Education.
 I enjoy making dashboards and coding as well as Analyzing data.
 I also enjoy exploring new things.

 Skills: Python / C / SQL SERVER / PowerBI / Tableau